msayanece/EasyListView/README.md

                 .addRecyclerView(recyclerView)                      //Mandatory, the RecyclerView object
                 .addListItems(listItems)                            //Mandatory, the list of Items (Models) .addItemModel(CustomItemsPOJO.class)                //Mandatory, the Model .class
-                .setCount(5)                                        //Optional, set count of items in the list
+                .setCount(listItems.size())                         //Optional, set count of items in the list
                 .addLayoutManager(new LinearLayoutManager(this))    //Optional, The SDK will use this layout manager only for the custom setup
                 .addRow(R.layout.child_layout)                      // The custom layout of Recycler child .setOnItemClickListener(this)                       //Optional